NamasakaLennox/mygit/README.md

 ```
 export PATH=$PATH:/home/your_username/mygit
 ```
-save the file and exit.
+3. save the file and exit

-execute the bashrc file:
+Execute the bashrc file:
 ```
 source ~/.bashrc
 ```

-3. To run the commands just follow the instructions for each command
+4. To run the commands just follow the instructions for each command